 Why you should read this book: To learn how different ingredients’ flavors combine & how to balance them in cocktails.
 This book is intended to be a reference book so make sure you buy the print version.

 If you like your history, and if you like cocktails & spirits, this book is about to become your best friend.
 And to be fair, even if you don’t like history, you’ll still enjoy this book.
 Because unlike learning about history in school, the history of alcohol and cocktails is FUN.

 ‘Imbibe’ takes you through the history of American Bartending, classic cocktails, and spirits.
 And you’ll also discover what life was like for one of the most revered bartenders of all time – Jerry Thomas (what a legend!).

-If you’re skeptical of how learning about bartending history will be useful to you as a bartender, think about it like this.
+If you’re sceptical of how learning bartending history is useful for bartenders, think about it like this.
 At the very least, you’ll get a plethora of good stories that you can tell to entertain & educate your guests.